 Stomach & Esophageal Surgery

-When your esophagus or stomach gets severely diseased or damaged, you may need surgery to remove all or part of it.
+Your esophagus is a tube that transports swallowed food and liquids from your throat to your stomach so digestion can begin.
+When your esophagus or stomach is severely diseased or inflamed, you may need surgery to remove all or part of the organ.